lucacattan3o/p5.js-export/README.md

 ## Export the sketch

 To start the export, add `?export=true` to the url.
+Example:

 ```
 http://127.0.0.1:5500/demo/?export=true